gravitational/gravity/docs/6.x/cluster.md

 The flag can be specified multiple times to add as many LTS versions as required.

-!!! note "Embedding intermediate LTS releases":
+!!! note "Embedding intermediate LTS releases"
     The version specified with the `--upgrade-via` flag must be an LTS version.
-    Check [Releases](/changelog) page to see which LTS versions are available for embedding.
+    Check [Releases](changelog.md) page to see which LTS versions are available for embedding.
     The upgrade path from the existing version must contain all intermediate LTS releases to reach the target version but the target version does not have to be LTS.
     For example, to upgrade a cluster based on Gravity `5.0.35` to the image based on Gravity `5.5.21`, the cluster image must embed the LTS version `5.2.15`.

-!!! note "Direct Upgrades Support":
+!!! note "Direct Upgrades Support"
     Direct upgrades support is available since Gravity version `5.5.21`.
     Newer Gravity versions will receive support for direct upgrades in the near future.